BigJoon/CCTV/Object_Detection_JetsonNano.md

-# Run Custom Finetuned Mobilenet-SSD-V2 on Jetson Nano
+# Nvidia Jetson Nano: Custom Object Detection from scratch using Tensorflow, OpenCV and TensorRT

 ## Requirements
  - TensorFlow 1.12